 Yes.
 The federal government oversees the Health Insurance Marketplace (HealthCare.gov), and they determine who qualifies for financial assistance and how much, what paperwork is required to enroll or renew, and when people can enroll.
-The changes they’re making, including the possible expiration of the enhanced tax credits, will apply to every insurance company in Florida.
+The changes they make, including the expiration of the enhanced subsidies, apply to every insurance company in Florida.

-No, the subsidies for plans sold on the Health Insurance Marketplace are not going away totally.
+No, the subsidies for plans sold on the Health Insurance Marketplace did not go away totally.

 The 2021 American Rescue Plan Act increased the amount of financial help that some people received, and it allowed others over a certain annual income to get subsidies for the first time.
 These enhanced subsidy levels were planned to be in place for two years, but The Inflation Reduction Act later extended them for another two years.
-The enhanced subsidies are set to expire at the end of 2025 and, unless Congress acts, they will return to the pre-2021 American Rescue Plan Act amounts.
+The enhanced subsidies, extra financial help the government put in place during the COVID-19 pandemic, expired at the end of 2025.
+In January 2026, subsidy levels went back to their pre-2021 American Rescue Plan Act levels.

-With this change, millions of Americans would lose some portion or all their financial help, making their monthly insurance costs more expensive.
+With this change, millions of Americans lost some portion or all their financial help, making their monthly insurance costs more expensive.

 Marketplace rules and filing your taxes